 In the last week of classes, you will move from Kronshage Residence Hall into your assigned University Housing location for the 2018-2019 academic year, before most other students arrive.
 Institute participants are required to sign a contract to live in University Housing for the 2018-2019 academic year.

 Expenses to participate in the International Student Summer Institute include tuition and fees, housing, dining, health insurance, and classroom materials.
 Your individual expenses will depend on how much you choose to spend on food, as well as your personal spending money.
-The estimates below are provided for planning purposes and are subject to minor variations as final Summer 2018 tuition and fee information becomes available in March.
+The estimates below are provided for planning purposes and are subject to minor variations.

 2018 International Student Summer Institute Estimated Costs

 As an Institute student, your summer experience will include attending a two-day Student Orientation, Advising, and Registration (SOAR) program and completing your mandatory check-in with International Student Services.
 Students will also complete their placement tests on campus this summer.
 More information about these programs will be given to you when you are accepted into the program.